bhagaban/focus-music/README.md

 # Focus Music App
 This tiny app help your get more focus while you are working.
-The music in te app stimulates the focus part of your brian to create more focus.
+The music in the app stimulates the focus part of your brain to create more focus.
 It also helps you timebox your work into 30min & 60min blocks.

-Download the mac app [here](https://www.dropbox.com/s/le6picqmshfswct/focus-music.mac.zip?dl=0).
+Download the macOS app [here](https://www.dropbox.com/s/le6picqmshfswct/focus-music.mac.zip?dl=0).

 ## For linux
 ```